 An ethical sportswear brand fights against microplastics

-If you are a firm believer in synthetic fabrics as the lord and saviour of sportswear, you must proactively address the issue of microplastics.
+Since you will definitely use polyester or other synthetic fabric for your sportswear collections, you must proactively address the issue of microplastics.
 Use all your available channels to communicate the issues of synthetic fabric shedding its way into the environment.

-An increasing number of scientific research show its adverse effect on marine life – hindered growth and development, genetic damage and more.
+An increasing number of scientific research shows its adverse effect on marine life – hindered growth and development, genetic damage and more.
 You should talk about that.

-Alternatives to synthetic fabrics: merino wool and Tencel
+Decent alternative to synthetic fabrics – merino wool

 Synthetic fabrics with all their microplastic shedding do have amazing moisture-wicking properties.
-Luckily for you, there are organic fabrics that can keep your customers dry the same way polyester does – merino wool and Tencel.
+Luckily for you, there is an organic fabrics that can keep your customers dry almost the same way polyester does – merino wool.

 Merino wool is a natural fabric that is breathable and durable, with fantastic drying properties.
 Make sure to only source this fabric from manufacturers that are RWS-certified.
 This is a guarantee that the wool was made with no mulesing, a process very harmful for the sheep.